 The winner at step 9 introduces a new colour (amber) to represent the unlikely outcome of both players simultaneously pressing their buttons.

 Sending data from one board to another takes a certain amount of time.
 If one board sends a "go now" command to another then the sender does not know when the receiver has received and processed that command.
 The receiver could send a reply but the same problem exists whereby the sender of the reply does not know when it has been received and processed.
 Measuring the transmission time including the time to receive and parse the data facilitates good synchronisation between the boards.
 This is one element of the Network Time Protocol (NTP) which can be used to distribute accurate time from reference clocks to computers and devices across the globe.

 The send time on its own cannot be measured by the sender but the time to send and receive an immediate reply can be measured by the sender.
 If the network propagation and processing are symmetric then exactly half of this round-trip time (rtt) represents the time for the sender's data to propagate and be processed with the the other half representing the time for the receiver's reply to propagate and be processed.

 The diagram below shows how the rtt measurement operates.
 Time progresses downwards in the diagram.

-The asymmetric roles for the two boards in the measuring process are commonly referred to in computing and electronics as master and slave.
-In this example only the master is measuring the rtt but it then passes the value to the slave in subsequent packets.
+The asymmetric roles for the two boards in the measuring process are commonly referred to in computing and electronics as main and secondary.
+In this example only the main is measuring the rtt but it then passes the value to the secondary in subsequent packets.
 A simple way to set the role (or any boolean quantity) is to use the two-position switch on the CPB board.